Bella Hadid Leaves Nothing To The Imagination In Malibu Beach Photo Shoot

 — Hollywood Pipeline (@HlywdPipeline) May 13, 2019

-Hadid is among several actresses who are campaigning to “free the nipple,” Cosmopolitan reported.
-The posts were in response to a bully who accused her of being fake and getting plastic surgery.
+Hadid is one of several actresses who are campaigning to “free the nipple,” Cosmopolitan reported.
+She posted some provocative photos in response to a bully who had accused her of being fake, and of getting plastic surgery.

-“I usually never respond to anybody and I think that night I just really had had it,” she told People magazine, per Cosmo.
+“I usually never respond to anybody and I think that night I just really had had it,” she told People, per Cosmopolitan.

-“At the end of the day I don’t want to mean, and I don’t want to ‘clap back.’
+“At the end of the day I don’t want to [be] mean, and I don’t want to ‘clap back.’
 We’re all just human beings and it wasn’t even about what they said about our faces, it was just that — don’t attack my personality because you don’t know me.
 That’s what deeply hurts me.”

-The model addressed trolls on social media in an interview with People, where she said it was sometimes difficult to deal with people who constantly tell her she is a piece of s***, and she has learned a lot about herself because of the things people say about her, per Elle.
+The model also addressed trolls on social media in an interview with People, wherein she said that it was sometimes difficult to deal with people who constantly tell her she is a piece of s*** — and that she has learned a lot about herself because of the things people say about her, per Elle.